SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/using-custom-dialogs-with-spfx.md

   This starts the bundling of your solution and serves the resulting manifest from the `localhost` address.
 Due to the configuration in the **serve.json** file, it also opens up a browser in the specific URL and automatically sets the query parameters based on the solution configuration.

-4. Accept the loading of Debug Manifests by selecting **Load debug scripts** when prompted.
+4. Accept the loading of debug manifests by selecting **Load debug scripts** when prompted.

   ![Allow debug scripts warning](../../../images/ext-com-dialog-debug-scripts.png)